firoball/WDL2CS/readme.md

 ![Process](process.jpg)

 __Important:__ At this very early stage the transpiler __does not do anything productive__ yet.
-It can be tested against actual WDL files in order to verify whether parsing works as inteded or not.
+It can be tested against actual WDL files in order to verify whether parsing works as intended or not.

 ## Next steps